ArtemChebotko/cassandra4-internode-messaging/step6.md

 <!-- CONTENT -->

-<div class="step-title">Review the metrics</div>
+<div class="step-title">Review the messaging metrics</div>

 Let's review the messaging metrics by querying the virtual tables.
 Since the tables are local to each Cassandra node, we need to connect to different nodes in the claster and query their local tables.

-Display metrics from the first node:
+✅ Display messaging metrics on the first node:
 ```
 cqlsh localhost 9042 -e "
       SELECT * FROM system_views.internode_inbound;